GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/01_startingUp.md

 After the application has been started you can proceed to load necessary resources, create scene objects and set up their components.

-By default bs::f uses an entity/component model for managing its scene.
+By default `bsf` uses an entity/component model for managing its scene.
 The scene is represented through scene objects which can be positioned and oriented in the scene, on which you attach components that execute some logic.
 Components can be built-in providing basic functionality like rendering an object, or they can be user-created and execute gameplay logic.
 You will also load resources like meshes and textures, which can then be provided to components.

 We will go into much more detail about components in the next manual, but a quick example below shows how you would add a camera component in the scene.